hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 so i gave up the test this time as i needed a reliable device at this time (will maybe try once more another time)
 - info: v6.1.51 kernel, debian bookworm, 4gb ram, 16gb emmc

+# rockchip rk3328 - h96max rk3328 tv box - october 2023

+- tested for a few days
+- it was working reliable and quite ok
+- notes: due to the not that fast cpu (4xa53 at 1.5ghz) it is not the fastest system, but it is still usable - running from emmc instead of sd card helps to compensate a bit for that, but in the end it is much slower than for instance a kappa chromebook with its 8 faster cpu cores - with some patience still no problem
+- info: v6.1.51 kernel, debian bookworm, 4gb ram, 32gb emmc